Person specification

 Essential:

-- Experience of managing and delivering scrutiny and assurance activity.
+- Experience of managing and delivering assurance and improvement activity.

 - Experience of managing scrutiny and assurance teams operationally.